Kilesa means defilements hidden in the mind. They can be expressed in terms of anusaya, saṁyojana, āsava, or asobhana cetasika.

 - Kamma is an action with kammic consequences.

 - Kriya is an action without kammic consequences.
-For example, brushing teeth is a kriya.
+For example, brushing your teeth is a kriya.

 What Are Kilesa (Defilements)?